yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

   file in root directory of your Github repository
 ---

-Rultor is configures solely through YAML `.rultor.yml` file stored in the root directory of your Github repository.
+Rultor is configured solely through YAML `.rultor.yml` file stored in the root directory of your Github repository.
+You don't have any management panel.
+Everything you want to say to Rultor, you say in your `.rultor.yml` file.

 This page contains a complete reference of it (in alphabetic order).

 BTW, a real-life configuration you can see in [jcabi](https://github.com/jcabi/jcabi) project:
 [`rultor.yml`](https://github.com/jcabi/jcabi/blob/master/.rultor.yml).